 Suppose we have N objects, each of which is a piece of conductive material.
 The ith object has voltage Vi and carries charge Qi

-We are going to assume that if we have some charge in a certain equilibrium arrangement, we can (say) double the amount of charge and none if it will move; that is, the double-charge arrangement will also be in equilibrium.
+We are going to assume that if we have some charge in a certain equilibrium arrangement, we can (say) double the amount of charge and the new arrangement will also be in equilibrium.
 This is not true in general, for instance if varactors or other lightly-doped semiconductors are involved, or if the electrodes are free to move (as in a gold-leaf electroscope) … but it is a reasonable approximation for immovable metal electrodes.